ziapeltagames/six-winters/docs/brainstorming/ADVANTAGES.md

 ## Encounter Cards

+Fortune is most likely the bread and butter of Encounter cards.
+They also mainly give out discord.
+Both of those are very free flowing economies.

 * Fortune
+* Resources
+   * Mainly during Exploration missions
+* Disposition
+   * Mainly during Alliance missions
+* Secrets
+   * Mainly during Infiltration missions

-## Character Cards
+## Lifepath Cards

-The general pattern gives a better bonus if you don't advance.
-Advancing frequently gives a bonus, but also inflicts some sort of cost as well.
+As with developments, one option discards the card and one option burns it.
+Typically the option to burn the card gives a better advantage.
 These include things like removing discord, ignoring hindrance, adding defense, and manipulating conditions.

 * Better Defense
 * Extra Movement
 * Moving Obstacles
 * Lower Hindrance
 * Moving Threats
-* Improving Resolve
-* Improving Skills
 * Adding Progress Remotely (Not At Location)
 * Burning Threats
 * Removing Timers
 * Secrets
+* Lower Discord
 * Lowering Apotheosis

+The discard options for lifepath cards should mainly revolve around adding more progress, rerolling dice for tests.
+The burn options can be more creative - and they can more frequently leverage secrets to do powerful things, like lowering the apotheosis pool.

+They probably shouldn't giver permanent +1s to skills, since that ties a skill to a character, which would somewhat limit flexibility.

 ### Thea (Starting Character)